Comfortable Bush Living

 You can live in the bush with a certain level of comfort.
 Here are a few tips that will make the rain, rocks and bugs somewhat bearable.

-- When choosing a personal campsite, treat is as your own, free piece of real estate.
+- When choosing a personal campsite, treat it as your own free piece of real estate.
 Take some time in selecting your spot.

 - Find a place that is slightly elevated if possible.

 - Never choose a spot in a low-lying area, unless you want your own indoor swimming pool after the first major rain.